GiovanniStephens/text-preprocessing/README.md

     3. Part of speech elements

 # Other components
 1. It needs to be run in parallel so that it can handle a large number of documents at a time.

+pipeline would be:
+Removal of noise with re --> Spelling correction --> NLP with SpaCy --> all SpaCy cleaning functions.